Agrimony is a yellow UK wildflower

 Agrimony – Agrimonia eupatoria

-But note – Scent alone is not enough to distinguish the species, as there is a scented subspecies of Agrimonia eupatoria.
+Note – Scent alone is not enough to distinguish the species because there is a scented subspecies of Agrimonia eupatoria.

 Agrimonia eupatoria leaves